-Hey, I’m Sivaguru Ayyadurai.
+Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

-How to write captions that actually stop the scroll and drive real results on the three biggest platforms for small businesses.
+We've covered short-form video, automation, Threads, and choosing the right tools.
+Today we're going super practical.
+How to write captions that actually stop the scroll and earn real results on the three platforms small businesses lean on most: Instagram, LinkedIn, and X.

 Why Captions Matter More Than Ever in 2026